Guide: Creating a test suite

 Check out the complete GITB TDL documentation for additional information on the GITB TDL, the reference of all GITB TDL constructs used as well as numerous samples and complete examples.

-A good next step from here will be to extend the test suite you just built by including the handling of messaging to and from the test bed.
-This is provided in Guide: Basic test case messaging.
-Alternatively if you want to try out the test suite you built you can check out the following:
+A good next step from here would be to extend the test suite you just built by including the handling of messaging to and from the test bed.
+This is covered in two further step-by-step tutorials: